 In fact, the Garden State is still in marked recovery mode from the peak period of vacated properties and so-called “zombie” foreclosures.
 Reportedly, it still has some challenges to work through, being ranked fifth nationally among states having the most vacant homes.

 Still, there is marked good news to note and even cheer about.
 The state no longer leads the list of states with the highest share of zombie foreclosures nationwide.
 In fact, it is recently not even among the top handful of entrants confronting that problem.

-The proven real estate team at the Somerville Law Office of Rajeh A. Saadeh has for year diligently safeguarded the legal rights and interests of New Jersey homeowners challenged by home-linked financial difficulties.
+The proven real estate team at the Bridgewater Law Office of Rajeh A. Saadeh has for year diligently safeguarded the legal rights and interests of New Jersey homeowners challenged by home-linked financial difficulties.
 Our firm stands ready always to advocate for diverse and valued clients who need best-case solutions to resolve mortgage and related problems.